paulmelki/paulmelki.github.io/_posts/2021-02-21-on-growing-up.md

 matter how hard you have trained, no matter how many times you thought you have fought before, no matter how "Spartan" you think you are... the first impulse you will get will always be: "RUN!"
 Run away!
 Run for your life!
 Escape!
 Go back home!
-Go back to a place of comfort and ease and irresponsability!
+Go back to a place of comfort and ease and irresponsibility!

 And it is all in this short couple of seconds before the crash with the enemy.
 Your whole being is telling you to escape... to hide, to ignore the upcoming